Armstrong2035/technical-articles/Promises/AsyncPromises.md

 ## Introduction

-Modern web development requires asynchronicity.
+Modern web development requires _asynchronicity_.
 Sometimes, a function needs to run only if a prior function is successful.
 At other times, multiple tasks within an application must occur simultaneously.
+These kinds of functions are called asynchronous operations.

-While some programming languages are **multi-threaded** i.e capable of handling asynchronous (async) operations naturally, JavaScript is a **single-threaded** language.
-JavaScript therefore provides special tools to manage async use-cases, and one of these tools is a Promise.
+Programming languages such as Java and the C family are **multi-threaded**.
+This means that they capable of handling asynchronous (async) operations naturally.
+JavaScript on the otherhand is a **single-threaded** language.
+Special functions are therefore needed to manage asynchronous operations in JavaScript.
+Some of these functions include **fetch API**, _async / await_, and _Promises_.
+In this article, we discuss Promises.

 This article will cover the following topics:

 - Defining JavaScript Promises
-- Constructing a JavaScript Promise
+- Constructing a Promise
 - Handling the success or failure of a Promise
 - Chaining multiple Promises together

-To make the most of this article, readers should have a fundamental understanding of JavaScript concepts.
+To get the most out of this article, readers should understand the fundementals of JavaScript.

 ### What is a Promise?